liangjiali0304/liangjiali0304.github.io/index.md

 <br/>
 <br/>

-## Bike Shop Mechanics  -- College Park, MD
+## ASIAA Summer Student Program   -- Taipei, Taiwan
 * * *
-I Was
+I was involved in

 <br/>
 <br/>

 Text can be **bold**, _italic_, or ~~strikethrough~~.